Can Working Longer Solve Our Budget Problems?

 On December 7, the Economic Studies program at Brookings hosted a forum to discuss the impact of longer work lives on the budget outlook.
 How would later retirement affect government outlays, particularly on programs targeted on the aged, and how would it affect income and payroll taxes?
 What kinds of Americans are most likely to delay their retirements?
 Will workers delay their departure from career jobs or will they take bridge jobs that have less responsibility, lower hours, or worse pay than their previous jobs?
 How would longer work lives affect younger workers and the distribution of income?
 What kinds of policies can boost employment of the elderly and disabled while preserving the crucial functions of the social safety net?

-Chief Public Policy Officer - AARP
+Executive Vice President and Chief Public Policy Officer - AARP

 Associate Professor of Health Care Policy - Harvard Medical School

 Blanding Professor of Policy Analysis - Cornell University